 Ex.
 1. Partial Suspension

-Assume Bob is the sole owner of five businesses: four restaurants and Bob’s Consulting Company.
-Two restaurants are located in State A, and 2 restaurants are located in State B. Bob’s Consulting Company is also located in State B. Bob can demonstrate a partial suspension of operations at the State A restaurant locations, because the restaurants in State A were subject to governmental indoor dining bans.
-However, no similar bans applied to the State B restaurant locations.
-And Bob’s Consulting Company experienced neither a decline in gross receipts (indeed, its revenue increased throughout the pandemic), nor was it subject to any pandemic-related governmental order.
+Assume Bob is the sole owner of three businesses: two restaurants and Bob’s Home Construction Company.
+Bob can demonstrate a partial suspension of operations at both restaurant locations, because the restaurants were subject to pandemic-related governmental indoor dining bans.
+However, no similar partial suspension due to any governmental orders applied to Bob’s Home Construction Company (which remained operating as an "essential business" during the pandemic).
+Additionally, Bob's Home Construction Company did not experience a decline in gross receipts (indeed, its revenue increased throughout the pandemic).

-Since Bob is the sole owner of all of the businesses, this is a brother-sister controlled group (i.e., 5 or fewer persons own 80% of the businesses and have 50% voting power over all of the businesses).
+Since Bob is the sole owner of all three businesses, this is a brother-sister controlled group (i.e., 5 or fewer persons own 80% of the businesses and have 50% voting power over all of the businesses).
 The ERC aggregation rules apply.
-All five companies will be deemed a single employer, and even though only two of the businesses were actually subject to indoor dining restrictions, all of the businesses will be ERC eligible due to the partial suspensions resulting from the governmental orders impacting the two State A restaurants.
+All three companies will be deemed a single employer, and even though only two of the businesses were actually subject to indoor dining restrictions, all of the businesses will be ERC eligible due to the partial suspensions resulting from the governmental orders impacting the restaurants.

 Ex.
 2. Gross Receipts